-- ▶ 5.1 Programs can be developed for creative expression, to satisfy personal curiosity, to create new knowledge, or to solve problems (to help people, organizations, or society). - 5.2 People write programs to execute algorithms. - 5.3 Programming is facilitated by appropriate abstractions. - ▶ 5.4 Programs are developed, maintained, and used by people for different purposes.
+- ▶ 5.1 Programs can be developed for creative expression, to satisfy personal curiosity, to create new knowledge, or to solve problems (to help people, organizations, or society). - ▶ 5.2 People write programs to execute algorithms. - ▶ 5.3 Programming is facilitated by appropriate abstractions. - ▶ 5.4 Programs are developed, maintained, and used by people for different purposes. - ▶ 5.5 Programming uses mathematical and logical concepts.